• Skip to primary navigation

 • Dollop a tablespoon of praline butter on top of the frozen chocolate mousse.
 Top with a round of vanilla cake, and freeze until firm.

-• Finally, you prepare a two ingredients ganache and pour over the domes to glaze.
-Then you can keep in the refrigerator until ready to serve!
+• Finally, you prepare a two-ingredient ganache and pour it over the domes to glaze.
+Then you can keep it in the refrigerator until ready to serve!

 Praline Chocolate Mousse Domes (Vegan + GF)

 If you live in Europe and/or have access to tonka beans, feel free to add a pinch of ground tonka (about 1/16 tsp) to the chocolate mousse.
 It adds a delicate almond and vanilla flavor with hints of caramel.
-I know tonka bean is illegal in the US, so I'm not responsible if you get caught by trying to get it on the black market, you've been warned.
-Anyway, here is a substitute: use ⅛ teaspoon almond extract and ¼ teaspoon vanilla extract.
-This is totally optional, don't worry if you leave it out.
+I know tonka bean is illegal in the US, so I’m not responsible if you get caught trying to get it on the black market.
+You’ve been warned.
+Anyway, here is a substitute: use 1/8 tsp almond extract and 1/4 tsp vanilla extract.
+This is totally optional; don’t worry if you leave it out.

 Praline Chocolate Mousse Domes (Vegan + GF)